ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

-Hemoglobin, Albumin, Lymphocyte, Platelet Score (HALP) has gained interest as a potential predictive biomarker for predicting diverse clinical outcomes across multiple diseases.
-This study aimed to evaluate the efficacy of the HALP score in estimating the recurrence of atrial fibrillation (AF) after cryo-balloon ablation (CBA).
+The Hemoglobin, Albumin, Lymphocyte, and Platelet (HALP) score has gained interest as a potential predictive biomarker for various clinical outcomes across multiple diseases.
+This study aimed to evaluate the efficacy of the HALP score in predicting the recurrence of atrial fibrillation (AF) following cryo-balloon ablation (CBA).

-The study included 399 patients who underwent CBA due to AF and were divided into three equal groups based on their HALP score, and post-procedure AF recurrence was evaluated retrospectively across the groups.
+A total of 399 patients who underwent CBA for AF were included in the study.
+Patients were divided into three equal groups based on their HALP scores, and post-procedural AF recurrence was evaluated retrospectively across these groups.

 RESULTS

-After adjusting for confounding independent parameters, patients included in Tertile 1 were found to have 2.1 times higher rates of the recurrence of AF compared to Tertile 3, which was presumed as the reference group.
-ROC curve analysis indicated that the HALP score predicted AF recurrence with an AUC of 0.69, 65% sensitivity, and 65% specificity.
-(HR: 0.69, 95% CI: 0.63-0.74, p <0.001)
+After adjusting for confounding independent variables, patients in Tertile 1 had 2.1-fold higher rate of AF recurrence compared to those in Tertile 3, which served as the reference group.
+Receiver operating characteristic (ROC) curve analysis showed that the HALP score predicted AF recurrence with an area under the curve (AUC) of 0.69, 65% sensitivity, and 65% specificity (hazard ratio [HR]: 0.69, 95% confidence interval [CI]: 0.63-0.74, P < 0.001).

 CONCLUSION

-This study established that the HALP score may function as an independent predictor of AF recurrence after CBA.
+This study suggests that the HALP score may serve as an independent predictor of AF recurrence following CBA.

 Corresponding Author: Koray Kalenderoğlu, Türkiye